singhancheeta/Fashion-recommendation-system/README.md

 ## 📦 To-Do / Enhancements

-- [ ] Add labels/tags filtering (e.g., only shoes or jackets)
+- Add labels/tags filtering (e.g., only shoes or jackets)
-- [ ] Store precomputed features in `.npy` or MongoDB
+- Store precomputed features in `.npy` or MongoDB
-- [ ] Add logging and better error handling
+- Add logging and better error handling
-- [ ] Deploy on Streamlit Cloud or HuggingFace Spaces

 ---